-Amid COVID, pen in hand asdfasdfasdfasdfasdfasdfs - The Tribune
+Amid COVID, pen in hand - The Tribune

-Amid COVID, pen in hand asdfasdfasdfasdfasdfasdfs
+Amid COVID, pen in hand

 I can’t recall the last time I wrote or received a handwritten letter – but it’s time to send such letters again.